operator-playground-io/MinIO-Operator-tile/cover.md

-### MinIO-Operator currently supports following features:

-- Configure the fundamentals of MinIO like versions, persistence, erasure code configuration, and replicas.
+### Operator's features are as follows:

-- Launch MinIO Clusters with specific affinity, toleration and other pre-defined settings
+**Deploy:** Launch MinIO Clusters with specific affinity, toleration and other pre-defined settings.
-- Create and delete highly available distributed MinIO clusters
-- Automatic TLS: Deploy TLS enabled MinIO clusters with builtin certificate signing requests.
+**Automatic TLS:** Deploy TLS enabled MinIO clusters with builtin certificate signing requests.
-- Expand an existing MinIO cluster
-- Use a custom template for hostname discovery
-- Use PodSecurityPolicy for MinIO Pods
-- Deploy MCS with MinIO cluster
-- Deploy KES with MinIO cluster
+**Configure:** Configure the fundamentals of MinIO like versions, persistence, erasure code configuration, and replicas.

 ### Architecture